Searching complex patterns

 To find all matches for the segment /u/ that don’t have primary stress:

-- Click the checkbox for the segment layer to make the segment input field appear.
+- Click the checkbox for the segment layer to make the segment pattern input appear.

 - Enter

-project in the layer picker and click the checkbox for the stress layer to make the stress input field appear.- Click the drop-down selection menu on the right side of the stress input field and select primary.
+phonologyproject in the layer picker and click the checkbox for the stress layer to make the stress pattern input appear.- Click the drop-down selection menu on the right side of the stress pattern input and select primary.

-- Click the matches drop-down menu for the stress input field and select doesn’t match.
+- Click the matches drop-down menu for stress and select doesn’t match.

 - Click the Search button.